ANDnXOR/ANDnXOR_DC33_Badge/5N4CK3Y_DC33_WALKTHROUGH.md

         *   **Description:**
             1. Player explores `VegasStripSouthCentral`.
 The room description should now include: "In the distance, the iconic fountains of a Bellagio-esque resort perform their aquatic ballet, their shimmering pools reflecting the neon...
 Near the edge of one of the grand pools, a peculiar sight: a cybernetic frog sits dejectedly, covered in metallic locusts, a few feet away from a set of what look like stylized lily pads made of conductive material."
             2. Player finds the **CyberneticLeapFrog Object**.
                 *   *CyberneticLeapFrog Object Description:* "A bizarre cybernetic frog, its chassis gleaming with chrome and blinking LEDs, sits motionless by the edge of the grand pool.
 It's strangely encrusted with small, metallic-looking locusts that twitch occasionally.
 Its optical sensors, usually a vibrant green, are dull and lifeless.
 It seems to be looking longingly at a pair of metallic lily pads nearby.
-A faint, almost inaudible inscription on its side reads: ~Powerless, I yearn for the pads' embrace, a current's leap to win this race.~"
+A faint, almost inaudible inscription on its side reads: Powerless, I yearn for the pads' embrace, a current's leap to win this race."
             3. Player finds the **StylizedLilyPads Object**.
                 *   *StylizedLilyPads Object Description:* "Two large, flat metallic pads, shaped like stylized lily pads, are embedded in the ground near the pool's edge.
 They hum with a faint energy, and a noticeable gap separates them.
 They look like oversized electrical contacts.
-A tiny inscription etched between them reads: ~Bridge the gap, let the current flow, and secrets deep the frog will know.~"
+A tiny inscription etched between them reads: Bridge the gap, let the current flow, and secrets deep the frog will know."
             4. Player explores `Street West` and finds the **PrecisionJumperWire Object**.
                 *   *PrecisionJumperWire Object Description:* "A short, insulated wire with fine, gold-plated alligator clips at each end.
 It looks like a precision tool for making temporary electronic connections, perhaps salvaged from some high-end diagnostic equipment of a bygone era.
 Perfect for bridging a small gap in a circuit."
             5. Player must take the **PrecisionJumperWire Object** and bring it to `VegasStripSouthCentral`.
             6. Player uses the **PrecisionJumperWire Object** on the **StylizedLilyPads Object** (e.g., `USE JUMPER ON LILYPADS` or `USE JUMPER ON PADS`).
             7. Upon successful interaction, the game displays the following message, which includes the hint:
                 *   *Interaction Output:* "You carefully clip the Precision Jumper Wire across the gap between the Stylized Lily Pads.
 Sparks fly for a moment!
 The nearby Cybernetic LeapFrog suddenly whirs to life, its optical sensors flaring to a bright, predatory green!
 It emits a series of digitized croaks, then a synthesized voice, surprisingly clear, speaks:
-                    ~Ribbit...
+                    Ribbit...
 Connection established!
 The locusts scatter from my energized field!
 You seek another path, another bridge to make?
 Listen closely, data-streamer:
                     Where three small power sources once did reside, Lift their cradle, look deep inside.
                     A broken path, two points forlorn,
                     Join them true, 'til a new signal's born.
                     The current flows, the circuit sings,
-                    Another secret the tasty locust breath brings.~ The frog then returns to zapping the remaining locusts with renewed vigor."
+                    Another secret the tasty locust breath brings.
+                    The frog then returns to zapping the remaining locusts with renewed vigor."
         *   **Key Objects Required:** PrecisionJumperWire Object (found in Street West).
-        *   **Output/Hint:** The riddle: "~Where three small power sources once did reside, Lift their cradle, look deep inside.
+        *   **Output/Hint:** The riddle: "Where three small power sources once did reside, Lift their cradle, look deep inside.
 A broken path, two points forlorn, Join them true, 'til a new signal's born.
-The current flows, the circuit sings, Another secret the tasty locust breath brings.~"
+The current flows, the circuit sings, Another secret the tasty locust breath brings."
     * **Phase 2: Trace Identification & Connection (Hardware Hacking, PCB Analysis, Soldering)**
         *   **Location:** IRL - The Badge Hardware.
         *   **Description:**